|Central Autonomic Service System for Internal Emergencies

 C.A.S.S.I.E. is a text-to-Speech system that uses a Domain-specific synthesis, meaning that the speech is not generated in real time and is instead created by using pre-recorded words and phrases said by a human.
 The Text-to-Speech system simply makes announcements using those existing words and arranges them to make the sentence.
 This is similar to real life PA Systems often used in train stations or weather reports.
 C.A.S.S.I.E. is voiced by Narlor.

-C.A.S.S.I.E. first began operation in March 2008.
+C.A.S.S.I.E. began operation on 13 March 2008.
 Initially, it primarily functioned as a simple PA system, although it had limited autonomy to, for example, put out fires or detect a disease outbreak within the site.
 In the following six years, C.A.S.S.I.E. was continually upgraded, with new and improved systems expanding C.A.S.S.I.E.'s control over the site.

 C.A.S.S.I.E.'s present role is to keep the staff of Site-02 safe from a range of emergencies.
 Such emergencies include containment breaches, fires, Chaos Insurgency attacks or biological threats.
 If a threat is detected, Site Management will be alerted and C.A.S.S.I.E. will wait for a response.
 If no response is provided, C.A.S.S.I.E. will act within its capabilities to mitigate or eliminate the threat.